Chapter Twenty: Emergence

 Someone had turned the common room's fluorescents down to amber.
 The ceiling felt lower.
 The walls sat further off.
 Three blankets lay over the couch arms: striped wool, faux fur, a knit one in eyeshadow-pink yarn.
 The tables had been pushed together at angles that ignored their original geometry.

 On the coffee table: a bowl of tortilla chips, a plastic container of whatever Ben had heated up without asking, and the last of the mandarins Leena had been saving.
-She'd set them out without saying anything.
+She had set them out without saying anything.
 Mateo noticed.

 The playlist moved between decades on purpose.
 A bass line from the nineties, then a string passage that felt like a movie, then back.
 Someone had curated it.
 Someone was paying attention to the night.